607011/simactivity/README.md

 Simulate user activity by moving the mouse pointer back and forth a bit whenever the user has been idle for a specified amount of time.

-Currently only works on macOS 10.4+
+Currently only works on macOS 10.4 and newer

 ## Build